natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Saab%20J35XS.md

 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a premium gift rank {{Specs|rank}} Swedish jet fighter {{Battle-rating}}.
 It was introduced in [[Update "Apex Predators"]].

+Though under the Swedish line, it is a Finnish aircraft, as the XS stands for Export Suomi.

 == General info ==
 === Flight performance ===
 {{Specs-Avia-Flight}}
 <!-- ''Describe how the aircraft behaves in the air.
 Speed, manoeuvrability, acceleration and allowable loads - these are the most important characteristics of the vehicle.'' -->
 The Saab J35XS turns very fast, however turning too fast at lower speeds can also lead to a "superstall", which may cause a crash.
 Tight turns also lead to a significant loss of energy/speed.

+Being that the Saab J35XS is also a double-delta wing, it's sustained turn rate is fantastic, but leaves the aircraft in a much-to-be-desired energy and speed state.
+An issue most pilots may run into in a dogfight is an issue with only one ''sidemounted'' Akan m/55 30mm, making getting good shots in a dogfight difficult.

 {| class="wikitable" style="text-align:center" width="70%"
 ! rowspan="2" | Characteristics